Quick overview

 Transport expenses – flat rate

-The flat-rate transport expense allows for the application of CZK 5,000 per road motor vehicle for each full calendar month in which the taxpayer used the vehicle to earn, secure or maintain taxable income and did not at the same time leave it for use by another person for even part of that month.
+The flat-rate transport expense allows you to claim an amount of CZK 5,000 per road motor vehicle for each full calendar month in which the taxpayer used the vehicle to earn, secure or maintain taxable income and at the same time did not leave it for use to another person for even part of that month.
 In the month of acquisition or disposal of the vehicle , a pro rata part of the flat-rate may be applied.

 The flat-rate does not cover all the costs associated with the car.
 Actual expenditure on fuel and parking costs incurred while travelling for work cannot be claimed.
 At the same time, neither the reimbursement of fuel expenses nor the basic reimbursement rate can be claimed in addition to the flat-rate.
 Other costs such as insurance, servicing, repairs, rent, motorway tolls or depreciation are not automatically included in the CZK 5,000.
 They are assessed separately according to the general rules of tax deductibility and whether the vehicle is in business ownership, leased or non-business ownership.